List of Little Bill episodes: Season 1 (1999–2002)

-The first season has a total of 26 episodes.
+The first season has a total of 26 episodes (51 segments).
 Most episodes are divided into two stories.
 The season was first announced in 1997; at first, it was planned to be a series of three specials, before it was expanded into a 26-episode season.

-Season 2 (2001–04)
+Season 2 (2001–2004)

-Like the previous season, this season has a total of 26 episodes.
+Like the previous season, this season has a total of 26 episodes (50 segments).